-We have now generated genome wide gene expression data for peripheral blood leukocytes from 552 sepsis patients.
-Using this data, we have identified and validated two distinct sepsis response signatures (SRS1 and SRS2) with pronounced differences in gene expression patterns and mortality rates.
+We generated genome wide gene expression data for peripheral blood leukocytes from 552 sepsis patients.
+Using this data, we identified and validated two distinct sepsis response signatures (SRS1 and SRS2) with pronounced differences in gene expression patterns and mortality rates.

 Differential treatment responses

-In the context of the VANISH clinical trial, we found that the SRS endotypes showed different responses to the same treatment.
+In the context of the VANISH clinical trial, we found that the SRS endotypes showed different responses to hydrocortisone.